OpenVisualCloud/SVT-HEVC/README.md

 * __Installation__
 For the binaries to operate properly on your system, the following conditions have to be met:
 	-	On any of the Linux* Operating Systems listed above, copy the binaries under a location of your choice.
-	-	Change the permissions on the sample application “HevcEncoderApp” executable by running the command: 				chmod +x HevcEncoderApp
+	-	Change the permissions on the sample application “SvtHevcEncApp” executable by running the command: 				chmod +x SvtHevcEncApp
 	-	cd into your chosen location
-	-	Run the sample application to encode.
+	-	Run the sample application to encode. ./SvtHevcEncApp -i [in.yuv] -w [width] -h [height] -fps [int_framerate] -b [out.265].
 	-	Sample application supports reading from pipe.
-E.g. ffmpeg -i [input.mp4] -nostdin -f rawvideo -pix_fmt yuv420p - | ./HevcEncoderApp -i stdin -n [number_of_frames_to_encode] -w [width] -h [height].
+E.g. ffmpeg -i [input.mp4] -nostdin -f rawvideo -pix_fmt yuv420p - | ./SvtHevcEncApp -i stdin -n [number_of_frames_to_encode] -w [width] -h [height].

 # Demo features and limitations